ibm-cloud-docs/vpc/vpe-ts-cannot-communicate.md

 Cannot communicate with the {{site.data.keyword.cloud_notm}} service.
 {: tsSymptoms}

 This issue can be due to multiple causes.
-See "How to fix it" for details.
 {: tsCauses}

 If you are unable to communicate with the {{site.data.keyword.cloud_notm}} service from your virtual server instance, follow these steps:
 {: tsResolve}

 1. Verify that the service instance is valid (not deleted).
-1. Check all reserved IPs associated with the endpoint gateway and make sure they have valid IP addresses.
-See [Associated reserved IP shows address 0.0.0.0](/docs/vpc?topic=vpc-troubleshoot-reserved-ip) for details.
+1. Check all reserved IP addresses that are associated with the endpoint gateway and make sure they are valid IP addresses.
+For more information, see [Associated reserved IP shows address 0.0.0.0](/docs/vpc?topic=vpc-troubleshoot-reserved-ip).
 1. Verify that the service can be reached by using the reserved IP address instead of the URL, assuming one was provided by the service.
-See [Virtual server instance can access a service by using the reserved IP, but cannot access the service's URL](/docs/vpc?topic=vpc-troubleshoot-cannot-access-url) for details.
+For more information, see [Virtual server instance can access a service by using the reserved IP, but cannot access the service's URL](/docs/vpc?topic=vpc-troubleshoot-cannot-access-url).
 1. Verify that connectivity to cloud service endpoints is functional - `host google.com 161.26.0.10`.
-If this fails, open an IBM Support case.
+If the connection fails, open an IBM Support case.
 1. Verify that network ACLs are defined on the virtual server instance (or reserved IP) subnet that prevents communication between the two.